Mub1532/mub-google-clone/README.md

 <h3>This project was made using, Tailwind CSS, Next.JS and Google Search API</h3>

-A live version of this can be found at https://google.mubkhan.dev (No longer hosted)
+A live version of this can be found at https://mub-google-clone.vercel.app/

 ## Running Locally